 Perennial plants are any that last for more than two years in the garden.
 It comes from the Latin words “per” and “annus” that mean “through” and “year.”
 We use the term perennial as a label on plants to differentiate them from those plants that only survive one season and are called annuals.
 That includes plants such as impatiens, geraniums, and lobelia.

 Perennials will die back each autumn and remain dormant through the winter months.
 They will return from their root-stock each spring to provide an excellent foundation to any garden.

 Growing Perennial Plants

 Perennials are considered the backbone of any good landscaping project.
-The annuals must be replaced each year as in the case of lobelia, but the perennials reappear each year without any additional work or expense.
-They provide texture, form, and a variety of colors that can be counted on year after year.
+You must replace the annuals each year, as in the case of lobelia, but the perennials reappear each year without any additional work or expense.
+They provide texture, form, and various colors that can be counted on year after year.

-Bloom time, lifespan, and culture will vary among perennial plants.
+Bloom’s time, lifespan, and culture will vary among perennial plants.
 Short-lived perennials last only three to four years.
 This category includes delphinium and lupines.
-Other varieties can last as long as 15 years, while peonies will continue on for a lifetime.
+Other varieties can last as long as 15 years, while peonies will continue for a lifetime.

 Types of Perennials

 Some perennials are found scattered in the wild such as the May Apple.
 They are found throughout Eastern North America in pastures, woods, and thickets.
-The May Apple is actually an herb, but the roots are toxic so it should only be used by those with experience.
+The May Apple is actually an herb, but the roots are toxic, so those with experience should only use it.
 The small white flowers that appear each April and May eventually turn into edible fruit.